sander102907/Tree2Tree-app/README.md

 make
 ```

-Verify that the file `.libclang` holds the correct path of libclang.so library file on your machine.
+Verify that the file `.libclang` holds the correct path to libclang.so library file on your machine.
 `make` tries to determine its location automatically, but mistakes can happen.
 Edit if necessary.